Directors' duties in the United Kingdom: Duty to promote company success

+the basic goal for directors should be the success of the company in the collective best interests of the shareholders, but that [the] directors should also recognize, as the circumstances require, the company's need to foster relationships with its employees, customers and suppliers, its need to maintain its business reputation, and its need to consider the company's impact on the community and the working environment".

-Under section 172 directors must "promote the success of the company for the benefit of its members as a whole" (or, if the company has restricted objects, for the promotion of those objects).
+Under section 172 of the act, directors must "promote the success of the company for the benefit of its members as a whole" (or, if the company has restricted objects, for the promotion of those objects).
 This somewhat nebulous provision created significant debate during its passage through Parliament, since it goes on to prescribe that decisions should be taken in the interests of members, with regard to long term consequences, the need to act fairly between members, and a range of other "stakeholders", such as employees, suppliers, the environment, the general community, and creditors.
 Many groups objected to this "enlightened shareholder value" model, which in form elevated the interests of members, who are invariably shareholders, above other stakeholders.
 During the 2000s, the United Kingdom has reoriented its system of corporate law around that objective.

 However, the duty is particularly difficult to sue upon since it is only a duty for a director to do what she or "he considers, in good faith, would be most likely to promote the success of the company".
 Proof of subjective bad faith toward any group being difficult, directors have the discretion to balance all competing interests, even if to the short term detriment of shareholders in a particular instance.
 There is also a duty under section 173 to exercise independent judgment and the duty of care in section 174 applies to the decision making process of a director having regard to the factors listed in section 172, so it remains theoretically possible to challenge a decision if made without any rational basis.
 Only registered shareholders, not other stakeholders without being members of the general meeting, have standing to claim any breach of the provision.

 Section 172's criteria are useful as an aspirational standard because in the annual Director's Report companies must explain how they have complied with their duties to stakeholders.
 Also, the idea of whether a company's success will be promoted is central when a court determines whether a derivative claim should proceed in the course of corporate litigation.